3doordigital/SoSensational/plugins/cleantalk-spam-protect/readme.txt

  * HTTP request data is checked of the nearly 5,8 million of certain IP spam bots.
  * If it is an active spam bot, it gets a blank page, if it is a visitor then it gets a site page.
 This is completely transparent to the visitors.

 All the CleanTalk Spam FireWall activity is being logged in the process of filtering.
-The logs will be available for viewing in CleanTalk Dashboard since 10/15/2015.

 = Spam FireWall DDos Protection (Experimentally option) = Spam FireWall can mitigate HTTP/HTTPS DDoS attacks.
 When an intruder makes GET requests to attack your website.
 Spam FireWall blocks all requests from bad IP addresses.
-Your website givies infringer a special page with description of DDoS rejection instead of the website pages.
+Your website gives infringer a special page with description of DDoS rejection instead of the website pages.
 Therefore Spam FireWall can help to reduce of CPU usage on your server.

 = XML-RPC brute force protection =
-Spam FireWall can mitigate XML-RPS brute force attacks.
-It blocks XML-RPS attacks from bad IP addresses.
+Spam FireWall can mitigate XML-RPC brute force attacks.
+It blocks XML-RPC attacks from bad IP addresses.
 That helps to prevent bruteforce attacks by a Remote Procedure Call.

 = No spam comments, no spam registrations, no spam contact emails, no spam trackbacks.
 CAPTCHA less anti-spam for WordPress = Spam is one of the most irritating factors.
 Spam become every year more and conventional anti-spam can no longer handle all the spam bots.
 CleanTalk prevents spam and automatically blocks it.
 You'll be surprised of effective protection against spam.